User Levels and Access Levels

 Always Visible

 This property is only available for the "Scheduler" object and Real Time DB variable resources.
 This property allows you to keep these resources always available in the project's "Scheduler Window" selection list.
-By enabling this property the scheduler or variable can be made available and selected in the "Scheduler Window" independently from the Access Level of the user logged in.
-For further information please refer to the desired component's "Read Access Level" property:
+When enabling this property, the scheduler or variable will be made available and selectable in the "Scheduler Window" independently from the Access Level of the user logged on.
+For further information, please refer to the desired component's "Read Access Level" property:

 Variable "Always Visible" property (paragraph: "Variable Access Level Properties")